laiquet/idtrackerai-enhanced/docs/source/user_guide/segmentation_app.rst

 Area thresholds
 ---------------

-Change the minimum and maximum area thresholds to discard undesired blobs.
-Only blobs with area between this range will be considered for tracking.
+Set the minimum and maximum blob area (in pixels).
+Blobs outside this range are discarded and will not be tracked.

 Stop tracking if #blobs > #animals
 ----------------------------------